You're on the list

 Follow the care labels for any fabric and upholstery, including all cushions, pillows, and covers for proper maintenance.

-Always wear protective gloves, eyewear, and a mask when using chemicals and sanding materials.
+Always wear protective gloves, eyewear, and a mask when using chemicals, outdoor furniture cleaner, and sanding materials.

 Use a soft-bristled brush or a cloth to dust off any loose dirt, cobwebs, or leaves gathered on your outdoor furniture.
 For faster results and easier cleanup, use a vacuum cleaner to remove dust and debris from the fabric surfaces.

 Hardwood or softwood furniture can bring a cozy and warm ambiance to any exterior space.
 Their natural beauty is aesthetically pleasing until the golden hues turn patina gray, mildew forms, or the surfaces crack and splinter.
-Here are steps to keep your wood furniture sturdy and elegant:
+If you're wonder how to clean outdoor wood furniture, here are steps to keep your wood furniture sturdy and elegant:

 Brush off and wipe down any grime collecting on the surfaces.

-Clean any harder-to-remove residue by gently scrubbing the area with a soft-bristle brush or microfiber towel and cleaning solution (ingredients are listed above).
+Clean any harder-to-remove residue by gently scrubbing the area with a soft-bristle brush or microfiber towel and outdoor furniture cleaner.
 Commercial wood cleaners are available, but make sure to read the labels carefully.
 When they’re not diluted properly, some chemicals in cleaners can harm woods like wicker and painted wood.

 Rinse with clean water to remove any cleaning solution.
 If you have access to a garden hose, keep the pressure on the gentler side to prevent damaging the wood.